-(c) Components shall conduct training as frequently as believed necessary so that personnel who are responsible for or are in receipt of information protected by the Privacy Act (5 U.S.C.
-552a) are sensitive to the requirements of this part, especially the access, use, and dissemination restrictions.
-Though not required, Components shall give consideration to whether annual certification should be mandated for certain personnel whose duties and responsibilities require daily interaction with privacy protected information.
+(c) Components shall conduct training as frequently as believed necessary so that personnel who are responsible for or are in receipt of information protected by 5 U.S.C.
+552a are sensitive to the requirements of this part, especially the access, use, and dissemination restrictions.
+Components shall give consideration to whether annual training and/or annual certification should be mandated for all or specified personnel whose duties and responsibilities require daily interaction with personally identifiable information.

 (d) Components shall conduct training that reaches the widest possible audience.
-The use of Web-based training or video conferencing training are means by which such training can be conducted that has proven effective.
+Web-based training and video conferencing have been effective means to provide such training.